kavyareddy30/PRACTICE-PROGRAMS/README.md

-This repository contains a collection of Java programs written to practice and improve programming skills in core Java, data structures, algorithms, GUI development using JavaFX, and database interaction using JDBC
+This repository contains a collection of Java programs written to practice and improve programming skills in core Java.